Environmental Science BSc (Hons)

 • Ashtead Common, a national nature reserve, close to Kingston

-• the nearby North Downs
+• The nearby North Downs

-• the Sussex coast.
+• The Sussex coast

 View our image gallery for an idea of what your fieldwork might involve.

-Course leader Dr Stuart Downward talks about what students can expect from the field trips.
+Dr Stuart Downward talks about what students can expect from the field trips.

-Year 1: Cornwall
+Year 1: Southern UK Based

 • learn and develop a variety of environmental fieldwork skills;